Kirkley Hall Campus

 The course includes health and safety, equine health and welfare, feeding and watering, tack and equipment, stable duties, feeding and watering, an introduction to lunging, handling and grooming and riding on the flat.
 You will undertake real work experience both at the college yard and in an external placement.

-Adult courses
+Adult courses:

-Name - Level 3 Advanced Technical Certificate in Equine Management (Adult)
+Level 3 Advanced Technical Certificate in Equine Management (Adult)

-Higher Education
+Higher Education:

-Name - FdSc Equine Management, Training and Coaching
+FdSc Equine Management, Training and Coaching

-Name - BSc (Hons) Equine Management, Training and Coaching
+BSc (Hons) Equine Management, Training and Coaching

 The BSc (Hons) Equine Management, Training and Coaching course has been designed to offer progression opportunities to FdSc graduates from a range of equestrian disciplines, and to permit continued development of graduate level skills.
 This is to ensure our equine graduates can support the equestrian community through a period of cultural change, brought about by growing interest in equestrianism and the social license to operate.

+The programme has a strong welfare focus and embeds ethical equitation principles and equitation science within the training, coaching and management of the competition and leisure horse.
 You will study equitation science, performance horse management, sustainable management, and review current issues debated within the equine sector.
-In addition, you will design and undertake an industry project as part of your dissertation.
+In addition, you will design and undertake a research project as part of your dissertation.

 Graduates will have the opportunity to progress into equestrian management, training, coaching or lecturing, or you could enter career specialisms such as the marketing of veterinary and scientific products.
 You could also choose to continue into postgraduate study.
+The course is delivered over one year and attendance on campus is required for two days a week, term-time.